 Living spaces in animal sanctuaries have a number of elements that are highly susceptible to fire, and ways that the risk of fire can be reduced:

 Heating Elements And Fans

 Many sanctuaries employ heating elements for residents who get too cold or have specific needs for their indoor living spaces.
 These range from less safe devices such as heating lamps to more safe devices such as ceramic heating panels or in-floor radiant heating.
+Glass bulb heat lamps are especially dangerous and should be avoided.
 You should never use a device with an exposed heating element if possible.

 If you use water heaters or auto-waterers, regularly inspect them to ensure that they are not damaged, loose off their base, or acting strangely.
 Pigs have been especially known to knock auto-waterers off of their foundation, which with certain designs could create seriously dangerous situations.

 If you use insulation to keep your structures warm, you must regularly inspect it to ensure that it is not coming apart or falling down due to rodents or birds making homes in it.
 Consider sandwiching it between two layers of galvanized hardware cloth in order to both keep the insulation effective and prevent the loose material from becoming a fire risk.